snucsne/bio-inspired-leadership/scripts/analysis/README.md

+# Overview of Analysis Scripts
+This is a basic overview of the scripts used to analyze the results produced by the simulations.
+Note that this is a basic overview and a work in progress.
+Many of the scripts are customized to work in our development environment and naming conventions, and will require work to be used elsewhere.
+We hope to add more documentation describing both in the future.

 ## Base directory
 The base directory is the root directory containing all the results.
 To simplify the remaining commands, a shell variable containing the directory is used.
 The path can either be absolute or relative
 ```bash